It turns out, that buying a house with a partner – even if you’re not married – isn’t the crazy, off-the-wall idea it

-Personally, we’ve benefitted greatly from friends who are a few years and a few steps ahead of us, so we’ve gotten all the heads ups of what to expect and what curveballs to plan for.
+Personally, we’ve benefitted greatly from friends who are a few years and a few steps ahead of us, so we’ve got all the heads-ups of what to expect and what curveballs to plan for.
 (One friend even sent me a Snap of her daycare invoice, which was probably the worst thing I’ve ever seen on Snapchat.)

 We both knew we didn’t want to feel like we had no money to spend on fun every month, and we both knew we’d have to factor in a parental leave plan and a daycare-budget plan sometime in our future.

 From those starting points, we worked backwards and built a budget that would allow us to handle our housing costs, other commitments and still have the flexibility to do those things.